CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

 This complex property has following sub-properties:
   + `cloneable`:(bool)(ReadOnly) When set to false workflow is not cloneable.
 It is set to true only if Workflow is not internal and it does not have any internal tasks.
   + `enable_debug`:(bool) Enabling this flag will capture request and response details as debug logs for tasks that are using workflow.BatchApi for implementation.
 For other tasks in the workflow which are not based on workflow.BatchApi logs will not be generated.
+  + `enable_publish_status`:(bool) This flag determines if this workflow publish status is enforced or not.
   + `external_meta`:(bool)(ReadOnly) When set to false the workflow is owned by the system and used for internal services.
 Such workflows cannot be directly used by external entities.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `publish_status`:(string) The workflow publish status (Draft, Published, Archived), this property is relevant only when enablePublishStatus is set to true.* `Draft` - The enum specifies the option as Draft which means the meta definition is being designed and tested.* `Published` - The enum specifies the option as Published which means the meta definition is ready for consumption.* `Archived` - The enum specifies the option as Archived which means the meta definition is archived and can no longer be consumed.
   + `retryable`:(bool) When set to true, the failed workflow executions from this workflow definition can be retried for up to 2 weeks since the last modification time.
 After two weeks of inactivity on the workflow execution, the option to retry the failed workflow will be disabled.
   + `rollback_on_cancel`:(bool) When set to true, the changes are automatically rolled back if the workflow execution is canceled.
   + `rollback_on_failure`:(bool) When set to true, the changes are automatically rolled back if the workflow fails to execute.